Chocolate Cake Recipes | 8 Classic Homemade Chocolate Cakes

 2 tablespoons light corn syrup

-1 (29 oz) can peach slices or pear halves, well drained
+1 can (29 oz) peach slices, well drained

 Maraschino cherries, halved